XenoidXD/blockchain-voting-system/docs/api.md

 # API Documentation

-This document describes the API endpoints available in the Blockchain-Based Voting System.
+This document describes the API endpoints available in the blockchain-voting-system.

 ## Endpoints